dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 **Alternate Hypothesis:** There is a relationship between mailer type and signup rate.
 They are not independent.
 **Acceptance Criteria:** 0.05

-As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values
+As a requirement of the Chi-Square Test For Independence, we aggregated this data down to a 2x2 matrix for *signup_flag* by *mailer_type* and fed this into the algorithm (using the *scipy* library) to calculate the Chi-Square Statistic, p-value, Degrees of Freedom, and expected values.

 <br>
 <br>

 ### Results & Discussion <a name="overview-results"></a>

-Based upon our observed values, we can give this all some context with the sign-up rate of each group.
+Based on our observed values, we can give this all some context with the sign-up rate of each group.
 We get:

-* Mailer 1 (Low Cost): **32.8%** signup rate
+* Mailer 1 (Low Cost): **32.8%** sign-up rate.
-* Mailer 2 (High Cost): **37.8%** signup rate
+* Mailer 2 (High Cost): **37.8%** sign-up rate.

-However, the Chi-Square Test gives us the following statistics:
+The Chi-Square Test gives us the following statistics:

 * Chi-Square Statistic: **1.94**
 * p-value: **0.16**

 The Critical Value for our specified Acceptance Criteria of 0.05 is **3.84**

-Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and signup rate.
+Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and sign-up rate.

-In other words - while we saw that the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%) it appears that this difference is not significant, at least at our Acceptance Criteria of 0.05.
+In other words - even though the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%, this difference is *not* significant based on our Acceptance Criteria of 0.05.

-Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers - and from what we've seen in this test, that may not be a great decision.
-It would result in them spending more, but not *necessarily* gaining any extra revenue as a result
+Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers ude to the slight increase in sign-up rate over the low cost mailer - but from what we've seen in this test - that may not be a great decision.
+It would result in spending more money on the mailer, but not *necessarily* gaining any extra revenue as a result.

-Our results here also do not say that there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.
+Our results here also do not say there *definitely isn't a difference between the two mailers* - we are only advising that we should not make any rigid conclusions *at this point*.

-Running more A/B Tests like this, gathering more data, and then re-running this test may provide us, and the client more insight!
+Running more A/B Tests like this, gathering more data, and re-running this test may provide us, and the client more insight.

 <br>
 <br>